 Shoresh reserves the right to cancel a program or change a program’s duration, price, or location.

-The above cancelation policy is not applicable during a time of force majeure or circumstances beyond our control (eg. pandemic, quarantine, natural disaster, etc.)
+The above cancellation policy is not applicable during a time of force majeure or circumstances beyond our control (eg. pandemic, quarantine, natural disaster, etc.)

 If a participant is unable to attend Yesod due to illness or quarantine, we are, unfortunately, unable to issue a refund for days missed.
 If we are forced to shut down Yesod due to government mandate or other COVID-related circumstances, families will be issued a 50% prorated refund for each day missed.